andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ## Environmental aspects of sustainability: energy and materials
 If only we had an infinite amount of clean energy at our disposal, we could be more relaxed about the climate.
 We can for example already build machines, that pull CO2 out of the air, but as we lack clean energy to operate them, their usage is not feasible at a large scale.

-As nothing is infinite on earth, we have to innovate circular uses of energy and resources, so instead of continously ingesting "new" energy and "new" materials into our businesses, we have to learn to circulate energy and materials in a sustainable flow.
-Digital technology paves the way for such a transformation, because it enables us to document, model and undestand the complex systemic consequences of our flows of energy and materials.
-Let's dig in into the following environmental aspects of sustainability:
+As nothing is infinite on earth, we have to innovate circular uses of energy and resources, so instead of continuously ingesting "new" energy and "new" materials into our businesses, we have to learn to circulate energy and materials in a sustainable flow.
+Digital technology paves the way for such a transformation, because it enables us to document, model and understand the complex systemic consequences of our flows of energy and materials.
+Let's dig into the following environmental aspects of sustainability:

 - [Energy and materials](#energy-and-materials)
 - [Fossil vs renewable energy](#fossil-vs-renewable)